marcelauliano/MitoHiFi/README.md

 ### Installation

-There are two ways to install MitoHifi_v2 at the moment; (i) mannually - and then you will need to have all the dependencis on your PATH, or with (ii) a singularity image.
+There are two ways to install MitoHifi.v2 at the moment; (i) mannually - and then you will need to have all the dependencies installed in your PATH, or with (ii) a singularity image.

-### Dependencies
+### Manual installation - Dependencies

 - BLAST+ (makeblastdb and blastn) have to be installed and export to your PATH
 - MitoFinder: has to be installed [MitoFinder](https://github.com/RemiAllio/MitoFinder) and export to your PATH